RickStrahl/Westwind.AspnetCore.LiveReload/LiveReloadServer/README.md

 * Automatic LiveReload functionality for change detection and browser refresh
 * Options to customize location, port, files checked etc.
 * Easily installed and updated with `dotnet tool -g install LiveReloadServer`
+* Markdown rendering to HTML with basic theming and Page template support
-* Also supports Razor Pages that don't have external dependencies
+* Basic Razor Pages support for self-contained Razor Pages

 You can grab the compiled tool as: